psagrera/jrobot-k8s-ansible/README.md

 # Ansible playbooks to deploy jrobot in K8s (VMM enviroment)

-Build a kubernetes cluster using Ansible via kubeadm
+Build a kubernetes cluster using Ansible via kubeadm in vmm environment

 Requirements: